robertoszek/pleroma-bot/docs/gettingstarted/automateit.md

         # Post tweets every 10 min
         */10 * * * * pleroma-bot --noProfile --skipChecks -c /path/to/config.yml -l /path/to/error.log 1> /dev/null

-        # Update pleroma profile with Twitter info every day at 6:15 AM
+        # Update pleroma profile with Twitter profile info every day at 6:15 AM
         15 6 * * * pleroma-bot --skipChecks -c /path/to/config.yml 1> /dev/null
         ```

+        ???+ note
+            If you have issues with cron running the bot you may have to specify the absolute path of your Python executable:

+            ```*/10 * * * * /usr/bin/python /usr/local/bin/pleroma-bot```
     === "Virtual environment [:octicons-file-code-24:](https://docs.python.org/3/tutorial/venv.html)"

         ```bash